-The fund promotes, among other characteristics, environmental or social characteristics, or a combination of those characteristics and the companies in which the investments are made follow good governance practices pursuant to article 8 of SFDR.
+The fund promotes, among other characteristics, environmental or social characteristics, or a combination of those characteristics and the companies in which the investments are made follow good governance practices pursuant to article 8 of the SFDR.
 This product promotes the following environmental and/or social characteristics:

 - due diligence This product considers compliance with international norms and standards including the UN Global Compact and the OECD Guidelines for Multinational Enterprises as part of its due diligence when making investments. - ESG risk When analysing the risks of an investment object, the management company considers environmental, social and governance factors as an integral part of the risk management process.
 The ESG risk rating of an external service provider is also used to quantify the extent to which a risk related to ESG criteria may affect the company's value.
 Companies are divided into four risk categories based on the ESG risk rating.
 Depending on the risk category, further measures are required from the Portfolio Manager before making the investment.
 If the risk category of an investment included in the portfolio changes, the investment will be reassessed. - investment selection As part of the investment selection process, this product uses sensitive sector/norm-based screening to select investments with better ESG performance than other investments in the product's investible universe.
-It also uses a negative screening strategy to exclude potential investments in certain economic activities which the Mandatum Group considers exhibit negative ESG externalities.
+Negative screening is used to exclude potential investments in certain economic activities which the Mandatum group considers exhibit negative ESG externalities and are deemed to carry higher sustainability risks.

-The fund does not make "sustainable investments" as defined in article 2.17 SFDR.
+The fund does not make "sustainable investments" as defined in article 2(17) of the SFDR.